diogovalentte/mantium/README.md

 Only the first and last chapters are available on the Manga Plus site, so most chapters do not show on Mantium.
 I recommend reading the manga in the other source sites and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.

 ### Manga Updates source

 The Manga Updates source is very different from the other sources:

 - Mantium tracks the releases instead of actual chapters.
 The same chapter can be released by different groups.
 - The chapters are listed by upload date.
 This means that if a group uploads chapter 2 from a manga that another group already uploaded 50 chapters, chapter 2 will be considered the last chapter released.
 This is a limitation of MangaUpdates that can't properly sort the chapters by chapter number.

 ### Source site down

 Sometimes the source sites can be down for some time, like in maintenance.
-In these cases, there is nothing Mantium can do about it, and all interactions with manga from this source site will fail.
+In these cases, there is nothing Mantium can do about it, and all interactions with manga from these source sites will fail.

 ### What to do when a manga is removed from the source site or its URL changes